-Jury Recommends Death Penalty for Merritt
+Jury recommends death penalty for Merritt

 Maline sympathized with the amount of time and effort the jurors put into the trial.

-"But we can disagree," he said.
+"But we can disagree," Maline said.
 "It doesn't mean I don't respect you, it doesn't mean I don't appreciate you, but we can disagree.

 "And because we can disagree, there is this concept called lingering doubt.
 But lingering doubt isn't just there to say you got it wrong, or you are mistaken.
-Lingering doubt is a concept that is used because of the nature of trials and the nature of deliberations."
+Lingering doubt is a concept that is used because of the nature of trials and the nature of deliberations," he said.

 Maline said that deliberations in a trial are a collaborative effort.